-Although there are a large number of programs in this package, they belong to three groups: (1) Traditional similarity searching programs: fasta36, fastx36, fasty36, tfastx36, tfasty36, ssearch36, ggsearch36, and glsearch36; (2) Programs for searching with short fragments: fasts36, fastf36, tfasts36, tfastf36, and fastm36; (3) A program for finding non-overlapping local alignments: lalign36.
+Although there are a large number of programs in this package, they belong to three groups: (1) Traditional similarity searching programs: fasta36, fastx36, fasty36, tfastx36, tfastx36, tfastx36, ssearch36, ggsearch36, and glsearch36; (2) Programs for searching with short fragments: fasts36, fastf36, tfasts36, tfastf36, and fastm36; (3) A program for finding non-overlapping local alignments: lalign36.
 Programs that start with fast search protein databases, while tfast programs search translated DNA databases.
 Table I gives a brief description of the programs.

-In addition, there are several programs included. map_db is used to index FASTA format sequence databases for more efficient scanning. lav2ps and lav2svg plot the .lav files produced by lalign -m 11 as postscript (lav2ps) or SVG (lav2svg) output.
+In addition, there are several programs included. $map\db$ is used to index FASTA format sequence databases for more efficient scanning. scripts/lav2plt.pl can plot the .lav files produced by lalign -m 11 as postscript (lav2plt.pl --dev ps) or SVG (lav2plt.pl --dev svg) output.